workingDog/scalakml/README.md

 Document, Folder, Placemark, NetworkLink, PhotoOverlay, ScreenOverlay, GroundOverlay and Tour.
 A FeaturePart can be created and is typically added as an element to: Document, Folder, Placemark, etc...

-Example kml files from http://code.google.com/p/kml-samples/ are included in the kml-files directory.
+Example [kml files] (http://code.google.com/p/kml-samples/) are included in the kml-files directory.
 The file KML_Samples.kml contains CDATA elements.
 The same file without the CDATA elements (example-no-cdata.kml) is also included.

 ## Usage

-To use the library in your project simply include the scalakml.jar file provided in the bin directory, and the scalaxal.jar from the lib directory.
+To use the library in your project simply include the scalakml-1.0.jar and the scalaxal-1.0.jar.

     object WriteExample4 {
       def main(args: Array[String])  {